YC just published a 70-page Series A guide so founders don’t tank their own prospects – TechCrunch

 TC: A lot of this advice assumes that the economy won’t change.
 It’s based on two years of findings in a market where things have been clicking along nicely.
 Have you considered the impact of this coronavirus slowing things down — including the money flow to the Bay Area — and making it harder for startups to get funded?

 AH: I don’t think startups are killed by macro trends, unlike tech giants; they’re too small.
-[Pitchbook recently estimated] that there is $100 billion in dry powder [waiting to be invested in startups], but that sounds way too low to me.
-In 2007, 2008, I was at Bridgewater Associates, and we saw the amount of money sitting on sidelines in sovereign wealth funds, and various of these have trillions of dollars.
+[PitchBook recently estimated] that there is $100 billion in dry powder [waiting to be invested in startups], but that sounds way too low to me.
+In 2007, 2008, I was at Bridgewater Associates, and we saw the amount of money sitting on the sidelines in sovereign wealth funds, and various of these have trillions of dollars.
 And some are investing directly in startups.